 Five Seasons Ventures is an early-stage venture capital fund focused on European food and Agritech companies that have a mission to make food better, healthier, safer, and more sustainable.
-We caught up with Saskia Hoebée, senior associate at Five Seasons Ventures to find out what drives and inspires her.
+We caught up with Saskia Hoebée, senior associate at Five Seasons Ventures and jury member to our Startup Innovation Challenge, to find out what drives and inspires her.

 Saskia, you currently work as senior associate at Five Seasons Ventures.
 Can you tell us a little more about what exactly it is that you do?